eclipse-che/che-docs/src/main/_docs/write-che-ide-plugins/plugins-create-and-build-extensions.md

 <version>5.0.0</version>
 ```
 ## Add Extension To Root Che POM
 In order to allow your extension to be visible from the root level of Che, add your extension as a dependency in the list of `<dependencies>` from the `<dependencyManagement>`block.
 There are a lot of them in the root `pom.xml`.
 To avoid transitive dependencies, we require every dependency to be explicitly listed and added.
-While this may seem like a pain in the arse, this will save you a lot of pain in the future from having circular references.
+This will save you a lot of pain in the future from having circular references.

 ```xml
 <dependencyManagement>